 Reading for fun shouldn't stop just because you're in college.
-Created for first-year students this new book discussion program features two books a semester.
-Selected from books suggested by professors in Musselman Library's annual summer reading guide, You've Gotta Read This!, the discussions are a fun, easy way to take a break from class reading and enjoy a new book with others.
-You can choose whichever book interests you the most—or maybe both!
+Selected from books suggested by professors in Musselman Library's annual summer reading guide, You've Gotta Read This!, these discussions are a fun, easy way to take a break from class reading and enjoy a new book with others.
 The first 10 students to sign-up for each discussion receive a free copy of the book.

 Browsing Room, Main Floor Musselman Library

 “In an unnamed Middle Eastern security state, a young Arab-Indian hacker shields his clients — dissidents, outlaws, Islamists, and other watched groups — from surveillance and tries to stay out of trouble.
 He goes by Alif — the first letter of the Arabic alphabet, and a convenient handle to hide behind.
 The aristocratic woman Alif loves has jilted him for a prince chosen by her parents, and his computer has just been breached by the state’s electronic security force, putting his clients and his own neck on the line.
 Then it turns out his lover’s new fiancé is the “Hand of God,” as they call the head of state security, and his henchmen come after Alif, driving him underground.
 When Alif discovers The Thousand and One Days, the secret book of the jinn, which both he and the Hand suspect may unleash a new level of information technology, the stakes are raised and Alif must struggle for life or death, aided by forces seen and unseen.”
 Book description courtesy of the publisher.

 For more about the book, read G. Willow Wilson on writing Alif the Unseen.

 For reviews from other readers, see what other readers have thought on Goodreads.com